 Day 1: Historic Center, Colosseum, Baths of Caracalla, Aventine Hill, Mouth of Truth, Trastevere

 PLANNING TIP: Be sure to book the tickets or the tour of the Colosseum in advance!
 We did and recommend this all-in tour.
-If you rather go on your own, you have the choice between regular tickets or tickets that include Arena Floor as well.
-We recommend the latter as standing on the Gladiator Arena is really special.
+If you rather go on your own, I recommend tickets that also include the Arena Floor – being able to stand on the Gladiator Arena is a really special experience.

 Here’s what your first of the 4 days in Rome could look like: